 Should You Edge Before Mowing?

-If you have a trimmer, you don’t need an edger to edge your lawn.
+If you have a trimmer, you may not need an edger to edge your lawn.
 You can simply take your trimmer and use it to get a clean cut along your borders.
+Just be careful, because not all trimmers work well for this job.

 To get started, take your trimmer and turn it on its side.
 Make sure the string is pointing away from you, or you risk being hit by debris.
 Take the shaft and place it on your shoulder, then move the trimmer along the edges of your borders.
 By holding it this way, you can maneuver the trimmer with the precision you need.